Dan (son of Jacob): Name

 The text of the Torah explains that the name of Dan derives from dananni, meaning "he has judged me", in reference to Rachel's belief that she had gained a child as the result of a judgment from God.

 Biblical references

+Dan's birth is reported in Genesis 30:1-6.
+Jacob's first wife has four sons by this time, but Rachel, his second but "preferred" wife, has none and fears she may be barren.
+She suggests that Jacob takes her handmaid Bilhah as a concubine, and through this arrangement Bilhah gives birth to Dan and then to Naphtali, enabling Rachel to identify herself as their mother through the agency of her servant.
+It is Rachel who gives Dan his name, and who considers his birth as her divine vindication.

 Owing to the Book of Judges, in the account of Micah's Idol, describing the Tribe of Dan as having used ephod and teraphim in worship, and Samson (a member of the Tribe of Dan) being described as failing to adhere to the rules of a Nazarite, classical rabbinical writers concluded that Dan was very much a black sheep.
 In the Book of Jeremiah, the north of Canaan is associated with darkness and evil, and so rabbinical sources treated Dan as the archetype of wickedness.